Caesarea Maritima: Capital of Roman province

 When Judea became a Roman province in 6 CE, Caesarea replaced Jerusalem as its civilian and military capital and became the official residence of its governors, such as procurator Antonius Felix and prefect Pontius Pilatus.
 The city was chiefly a commercial centre relying on trade.

 Caeserea is described in detail by the 1st-century Roman Jewish historian Flavius Josephus.
 Josephus describes the harbour as being as large as the one at Piraeus, the major harbour of Athens.
 Remains of the principal buildings erected by Herod the Great as well as the medieval town are still visible today, including the Crusader city, the city walls, the ruined citadel surrounded by the sea, and remains of the cathedral and a second church.
 Herod's Caesarea grew rapidly, in time becoming the largest city in Judaea with an estimated population of 125,000 over an urban area of 3.7 km2.
 According to Josephus, Caesarea was the scene in 26 CE of a major act of civil disobedience to protest against Pilate's order to plant eagle standards on the Temple Mount of Jerusalem.

 Emperor Vespasian raised its status to that of a Colonia, with the name Colonia Prima Flavia Augusta Caesarea.
 According to Josephus, the outbreak of the Jewish revolt of 66 CE was provoked by Greeks of a certain merchant house in Caesarea sacrificing birds in front of a local synagogue.
 In 70 CE, after the Jewish revolt was suppressed, games were held there to celebrate the victory of Titus.
 Many Jewish captives were brought to Caesarea; Kasher claims that 2,500 captives were "slaughtered in gladiatorial games".

+A Samaritan tradition preserved in the Tolidah called Caesarea Deron and attributed its original foundation to Seth.
+It further related that Vespasian rebuilt the city and constructed waterworks that dammed streams and brought water into it.

 In the aftermath of the Bar Kokhba revolt Caesarea was changed to Syria Palaestina in 135.
 Caesarea was one of four Roman colonies for veteran Roman soldiers in the Syria-Phoenicia region.
 Caesarea is mentioned in the 3rd-century Mosaic of Rehob, with respect to its non-Jewish population.